rampallishyam/rampallishyam.github.io/_pages/projects.md

 - **Customizable Anonymization**: Allowing users to choose different anonymization methods, such as pixelation or masking.
 - **Real-time Processing**: Optimizing the application for real-time processing of video streams.

+## Example Output

+To see an example of the output, you can view one of the videos processed by this project in the [output_videos](https://github.com/rampallishyam/License-plate-and-face-anonymiser/tree/main/output_videos) folder on GitHub.

-For more information, please visit the [GitHub repository](https://github.com/rampallishyam/License-plate-and-face-anonymiserm).
+For more information, please visit the [GitHub repository](https://github.com/rampallishyam/License-plate-and-face-anonymiser).